Skip to Content

 Reduce Moisture Around the Foundation

-• Keep soil and mulch several inches below siding
+• Keep soil and mulch several inches below siding (avoid moisture “bridging”)

-Eliminate Wood to Soil Contact
+Eliminate Wood-to-Soil Contact

-• Remove buried wood scraps
+• Remove buried wood scraps and cellulose debris near the home

 • Keep firewood off the ground and away from the structure